-The Company appointed Evercore Trust Company, N.A. ("Evercore Trust Company") as the named fiduciary and investment manager of the investment fund under the Plan that holds shares of common stock of the Company (the "Humana Unitized Stock Fund").
-Evercore Trust Company was acquired by Newport Trust Company during 2017.
+Newport Trust Company is the named fiduciary and investment manager of the investment fund under the Plan that holds shares of common stock of the Company (the "Humana Unitized Stock Fund").

 Participant Accounts

 Employees of the Company are generally eligible to participate upon employment.
 Individual accounts are maintained by the Plan for each eligible employee ("Participant").
 Each Participant's account is credited with the Participant's contributions, the Company's contributions, and an allocation of Plan earnings or losses, reduced by Participant withdrawals and an allocation of administrative expenses.
 Allocations are based on Participant's account balances as discussed further below.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.